Skip Navigation

 Some background

 In 2015, millions of activists pressured the Obama-era FCC to adopt historic Net Neutrality rules — allowing people to share and access information of their choosing without interference.
 Those rules were rooted in Title II of the Communications Act — a crucial law that gave the FCC the authority it needed to safeguard the open internet.
-Title II also gave the agency the authority to protect consumers from ISP abuses and ensure all people could get connected at just and reasonable rates.
+Title II also gave the agency the authority to protect consumers from ISP abuses and ensure that all people could get connected at just and reasonable rates.

 Why is Title II so important?

 But Title II does a lot more than protect an open internet.
-It also gives the FCC the authority to protect our online privacy, investigate discriminatory fees and ensure that ISPs are offering just and reasonable rates for their services.
+It also gives the FCC the authority to safeguard our online privacy, investigate discriminatory fees and ensure that ISPs are offering just and reasonable rates for their services.
 Basically, Title II is the legal toolbox the FCC needs to make sure internet access is equitable, affordable and protected from all sorts of ISP abuses.

 Why is Net Neutrality so crucial for communities of color?